The one simple tell that reveals Fox News’s Seuss obsession for what it is

 The Washington Post isn’t showing the images for obvious reasons, but they can be seen elsewhere.
 But you know who else has avoided showing the images?
 Fox News.

 Instead, the network’s coverage is heavy on B-roll footage in which cameras pan across Seuss titles seen on bookstore shelves.
-Here, for example, is how the books were depicted in a segment which aired on “America’s Newsroom” on Tuesday.
+Here, for example, is how the books were depicted in a segment that aired on “America’s Newsroom” on Tuesday.

-None of the books shown there are among the ones which the Seuss estate has pulled from publication.
+None of the books shown there are among the ones the Seuss estate has pulled from publication.

 In fact, neither the hosts of the show nor the guest — Fox Nation personality Tyrus — appear to be familiar with the images themselves.